codingforeveryone/READMEs/programmer-skills/typescript_get_started.md

 ### 1. It allows you to quickly compare ES6 and ES5

 Since ES6 is valid TypeScript that can be transpiled into nice and readable ES5, a TypeScript environment makes a nice sandbox to compare ES5 and ES6.
-While this functionality can also be achieved using a standalone transpiler called [Babel](https://babeljs.io/), the extra functionality of TypeScript means that it has many more beginner tutorials and insructions online.
+While this functionality can also be achieved using a standalone transpiler called [Babel](https://babeljs.io/), the extra functionality of TypeScript means that it has many more beginner tutorials and instructions online.

 Since the installation of TypeScript and Babel have similar levels of complexity (both involve NPM and require small amounts of configuration), TypeScript is generally preferred if all you are looking to do is play.